CryptoRichy/gekko-neuralnet/README.md

 }

-If you use the UI then clone / rename it will reference the toml file.
+If you use the UI then clone / rename it will reference the toml file, only thing you will then need to do is copy in the filewriter config.
+I don't use the ui so i haven't set that up.

 ```javascript